The Echo Bazaar

 The Authenticity Market

-ShadowThe legal market's dark mirror.
+ShadowThe legal market's dark reflection.
 What the Market rejects, the Bazaar embraces.
 They pretend not to know each other.

 El Money